cn-uofbasel/PiCN/README.md

 * a set of tools and network nodes.
 * our platform to build the next generation of NFN.

 PiCN is written in Python 3.6+ and tested on Linux, Mac OS X and Windows.
-More than 200 software tests are included.
+More than 200 unit tests are included.

 ## Features